Pablo Ibáñez (footballer, born 1998)

-Pablo Ibáñez Lumbreras (born 20 September 1998) is a Spanish footballer who plays as a central midfielder for CA Osasuna.
+Pablo Ibáñez Lumbreras (born 20 September 1998) is a Spanish professional footballer who plays as a defensive midfielder for Deportivo Alavés.

+Career

-Club career
+Early career

 Born in Pamplona, Ibáñez joined CA Osasuna's youth setup in 2005, aged seven.
 After leaving the club in 2014, he represented UD Mutilvera and AD San Juan, and finished his formation with the latter in 2017.

-Ibáñez made his senior debut with San Juan on 19 August 2017, starting in a 3–0 Tercera División away win over CD Egüés.
-He scored his first senior goal on 16 December, in a 2–2 home draw against CD Baztán KE.
+Ibáñez made his senior debut with San Juan on 19 August 2017, starting in a 3–0 Tercera División away win over CD Valle de Egüés.
+He scored his first senior goal on 16 December, in a 2–2 home draw against CD Baztán.